pygame-community/pgcbots-bot-template/README.md

 ### `botconfig.py`
-This file is meant to hold the configuration settings, credentials and API endpoints of the bot application.
-Creating this file is mandatory and all data must be stored within a dictionary called `botconfig`. `"client_id"` and `"token"` are meant to be mandatory, whilst others are fully up to the implementation.
-For projects that use hosting solutions based on ephemeral file systems, credentials stored within the `"authentication"` dictionary like `"client_id"` and `"token"` can be turned into uppercase environment variables prefixed with `AUTH_` (e.g. `AUTH_CLIENT_ID` and `AUTH_TOKEN`) instead.
-The `botconfig.py` (excluding credentials and sensitive information) file can then be added to the project's Git repository to preserve it in those cases.
-As this file is a Python file, those credentials can be loaded into the `botconfig` dictionary during startup.
+This file is meant to hold all essential configuration settings of the bot application, such as credentials and API endpoints.
+Creating this file is mandatory and all data must be stored within a dictionary called `botconfig`. `"client_id"` and `"token"` within `"authentication"` are mandatory.
+If using hosting solutions based on ephemeral file systems, credentials stored within the `"authentication"` dictionary like `"client_id"` and `"token"` can be turned into uppercase environment variables prefixed with `AUTH_` (e.g. `AUTH_CLIENT_ID` and `AUTH_TOKEN`) instead.
+As this file is a Python file, those credentials can be loaded into the `botconfig` dictionary during startup via `os.environ`.

-When loaded, bot applications should only need to parse the `botconfig` dictionary within the file.

 #### Example code for ` botconfig.py`
 ```py